craigkerstiens/postgresguide.com/_utilities/003-psql.md

 -   -h the host to connect to
 -   -U the user to connect with
--   -P the port to connect to (default is 5432)
+-   -p the port to connect to (default is 5432)

     psql -h localhost -U username databasename